The Value of an Image

-- Adobe Spark.
-Significantly less complicated than Photoshop and InDesign, Adobe Spark was created in the spirit of accessibility.
+- Adobe Express.
+Significantly less complicated than Photoshop and InDesign, Adobe Express was created in the spirit of accessibility.
 Use it to swiftly make a social graphic, then upload it instantly from the app.
 Or, produce a web story or animated video incorporating your visuals for even more reach.
 Stumped for ideas?
 Check out the stocked “inspiration gallery” for a creative boost.

 - BeFunky.
 The tagline for BeFunky is “photo editing and graphic design made for everyone,” and its ease of use lives up to that claim.
 Use it for simple photo editing, or combine several images together into a custom-designed collage.
 There’s also a ‘Designer Toolset’ for those who want to get a little more involved.